-- Much of Mary Parker Follet's writing about management and about the way managers should behave toward workers was a response to her concern that Taylor was ignoring the human side of the organization.
-She pointed out that management often overlooks the multitude of ways in which employees can contribute to the organization. - She argued that because workers know the most about their jobs, they should be involved in job analysis and managers should allow them to participate in the work development process. - Follet anticipated the current interest in self-managed teams and empowerment.
-She advocated what she called "crossfunctioning": members of different departments working together in cross-departmental teams to accomplish tasks. - Follett proposed that knowledge and expertise, and not managers' formal authority, should decide who will lead at any particular moment.
+- She argued that because workers know the most about their jobs, they should be involved in job analysis and managers should allow them to participate in the work development process. - Follet anticipated the current interest in selfmanaged teams and empowerment.
+She advocated what she called "cross-functioning": members of different departments working together in cross-departmental teams to accomplish tasks. - Follett proposed that knowledge and expertise, and not managers' formal authority, should decide who will lead at any particular moment.
 She took a horizontal view of power and authority.